rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

 This tutorial-style guide has two primary goals:

-1. Explore how applications and end users can [authenticate](./access-control) with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password pairs or x.509 certificates.
+1. Explore how applications and end users can [authenticate](./access-control) with RabbitMQ server using OAuth 2.0 rather than the traditional username/password pairs or x.509 certificates.
 2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism across several authorization servers.

-The guide is
-accompanied by [a public GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) which hosts all the scripts required to deploy the examples demonstrated on the guide.
+The guide is accompanied by [a public GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) which hosts all the scripts required to deploy the examples demonstrated on the guide.

 ## Table of Content {#toc}